Payment Hub

 Payments are processed in batches using the ACH network.
 The receiving bank can hold the transferred funds for a holding period after they’ve been received.
 In addition, payments are only settled when the Federal Reserve’s settlement service is open.

-Depending on the timeline selected for the payment processing, the procedures of the receiving bank, and the Federal Reserve settlement office hours, your ACH transfer may be available for withdrawal within a few hours or a few days.
+Depending on the timeline selected for the payment processing, the procedures of the receiving bank, and the Federal Reserve settlement office hours, your transfer may be available for withdrawal within a few hours or a few days.

 How Much Do ACH Payments Cost to Process?